-An Updated List of Pro-Choice Resources for Nebraskans
+A List of Pro-Choice Resources for Nebraskans

 Written and Compiled By: Shayne (Bookseller)

 LB 574 cuts down the amount of time that someone is legally allowed to get an abortion from 20 to 12 weeks.
 And because of an emergency clause, it will go into effect immediately.
+The part of the bill that cuts gender-affirming care for minors does not go into effect until October 1, 2023.

 If you’re afraid, you’re not alone.